RTRGitHub/RTRRedux/README.md

 ***

-Please be respectful and give us some time to fix issues as we are busy all the time!
+Please be respectful and give us some time to fix issues as we are busy all the time.

 Thank you for visiting our issue tracker :)